skinny85/eol-blog/content/articles/2020/graal-truffle-tutorial-part-2-introduction-to-specializations.md

 where only the `int` specialization is active.
 As long as `add` gets called with arguments that are integers whose sum is between `Integer.MIN_VALUE` and `Integer.MAX_VALUE`, the `AdditionNode` remains in the `Integer` state.
-If it gets gets JIT-compiled in that state, it will produce very efficient machine code that only deals with adding 32-bit integers.
+If it gets JIT-compiled in that state, it will produce very efficient machine code that only deals with adding 32-bit integers.

 But if `add` is later called during program execution with at least one `double` argument, like `2.5`,